dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 interlinked database.
 The files are all governed by standards, there are sanity-checks to make sure all lines up right.
-Because they are often just plain csv-sheets they can easily be read in by most data analysis software programs like python, R, julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
+Because they are often just plain csv-sheets they can easily be read in by most data analysis software programs like Python, R, Julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
 It is not necessary to use FileMakerPro, Microsoft Access or similar programs.